resource-reasoning/DS/ecoop/response.markdown

 ### Reviewer 2: concurrent update with merge

-Our aim was to capture an interleaving operational semantics since a large number of implementations of distributed systems, including COPS and Clock-SI, are specifically designed to capture the atomic visibility of transactions.
+Our aim was to capture an interleaving operational semantics capturing atomic visibility, since a large number of implementations of distributed systems, including COPS and Clock-SI, are specifically designed to capture the atomic visibility of transactions.
 We agree that it is interesting to look at concurrent updates with a merge strategy.
 This would require changing the core programming language and update rule, but probably not the state.
 We will clarify.

 ### Reviewer 2: aborts and rollbacks